sanger/traction-service/documentation/volume-tracking/docs/setting-up.md

     At the time of this writing, there are only two running instances of MultiLIMS Warehouse.
 These instances are in following environments.

-    1. UAT/Training: The broker is accessible through the [management portal UI](http://ware-uat.psd.sanger.ac.uk:15672/#/).
+    1. UAT/Training: The broker is accessible through the management portal UI.
+The URI is of the format `https://<warehouse host name>:<management UI port>`.
     2. Production: The broker is accessible through the [management portal UI](http://ware-prod.psd.sanger.ac.uk:15672/#/).

     Each environment is therefore equipped with its own message broker, a management portal (to the broker), and a MySQL database to hold the data.
 As per our current configurations, the applications deployed to respective environments are pointing to the warehouses in the following manner: